 New superintendents face big challenges when it comes to putting the system’s resources behind a coherent and effective strategy:

 Whether new to the role of school system chief, or a seasoned veteran in a new city, new superintendents must establish priorities, make but tough but strategic resource decisions, and lead the districts’ hundreds of employees.
 In this overwhelming role, they can learn from the experiences of other leaders.
 The New Superintendent Toolkit we gathered below is designed to help leaders assess how resources are currently allocated, identify strategic priorities, make resource trade-offs that align to their goals, and learn lessons from other leading-edge school systems.

 Districts At Work

-Profiles of eight school systems transforming how the central office supports schools, and seeing student results.
+This suite of case studies profiles eight school systems transforming how the central office supports schools, and seeing student results.

 Two-Way Conversations: How first-year superintendents are using data to build political capital that enables system change

 An article in School Administrator Magazine that shares fives examples of how new superintendents leveraged key data points to create fertile two-way conversation.